Graduation is not automatic upon completion of requirements.

 Certification of a student's completion of CSU general education requirements or the Intersegmental General Education Transfer Curriculum (IGETC) is not a graduation requirement.
 Therefore, students do not have catalog rights to a certification pattern used by a certifying institution or a CSU or UC campus.

-Diplomas are automatically mailed to the official address on file.
+Diplomas for associate degrees and certificates of achievement are automatically mailed to the student's official address on file.
 Students are responsible for updating address changes within the reg-e system.
 Diplomas are mailed usually eight weeks after of the end of the semester.

 To order a duplicate copy of your diploma: